Opiates, Opioids, Crack!

 Why are so many people abusing opiates and why are so many people turning to the black market?

 We don’t really know why opiate use is so common but we have theories that mental illness and despair have a lot to do with it.
 Some people also think that because they’re prescribed as medication by doctors that opiates are safe.
 As far as the black market is concerned, the recent media coverage and new FDA recommendations are leading doctors to write fewer opiate prescriptions.
-Also, buying black market pills gets expensive!
-Buying heroine is a lot cheaper when buying on the streets.
+Also, buying black-market pills gets expensive!
+Buying heroin is a lot cheaper when buying on the streets.

 How can you stay safe as an opiate user?

 We don’t advocate drug use, but if you’re going to use drugs we suggest you practice safe drug use.